-Maintaining awareness regarding unknown threats to your products, technologies, and enterprise networks are key.
-Customers that are willing to take the next step in proactively securing their flagship product or environment can leverage our zero-day vulnerability research offering.
+Maintain awareness regarding unknown threats to your products, technologies, and enterprise networks.
+Clients that are willing to take the next step in proactively securing their flagship product or environment can leverage our zero-day vulnerability research offering.
 This subscription-based capability provides the customer immediate access to zero-day vulnerabilities affecting their products, and software used throughout their organization.

 Essentially a research for hire for client specific goals and objectives.
-VerSprite's Research and Development division prides itself on being able to solve technical challenges for its customers.
+VerSprite's Research and Development division prides itself on being able to solve technical challenges for our clients.
 VerSprite's BOSS offering allows our clients to utilize these capabilities and dive into the security internals of their products.